La Masia’s lost sons: The players you might not know have Barcelona ‘DNA’

 Position: Forward

-Career path: Barcelona, Lazio, Monaco, Inter (loan), Sampdoria (loan), Cagliari
+Career path: Barcelona, Lazio, Monaco, Inter (loan), Sampdoria (loan), Cagliari, Spartak Moscow

 The flying wing-forward who made his name at Lazio initially started as one of Barcelona’s many talented young players.
 Impatience for a first-team chance saw him sign with Lazio before he was even eligible to play first-team games, but once he did debut he played with true verve.
-He joined Monaco but never really took his game to the next level, and loans at Inter and Sampdoria have so far failed to rejuvenate him.
-But a permanent move to Italy with Cagliari just might.
+He joined Monaco but never really took his game to the next level, and loans at Inter and Sampdoria failed to rejuvenate him.
+He ultimately joined Cagliari in 2021 and has since relocated to Spartak Moscow.

 Position: Winger

-The human take-on machine, Adama Traoré had all the technical and physical tools to become a Barcelona legend.
+Adama Traore had all the technical and physical tools to become a Barcelona legend.
 Unfortunately, he struggled with adopting the tactical demands of the Blaugrana and coach Luis Enrique was hesitant to pick him.

 9. Giovani dos Santos